mukhamadazistholib/marinegeo.github.io/projects/sed-biome.md

 ### Sediment and Porewater Sampling Shipping

+#### BEFORE shipping:
+Please send an email to Dr. Isis Guibert: iguibert@hku.hk  to inform her that you are ready to ship and wait for her reply.

 #### Prepare the package:
-1. Make sure that the porewater samples (as well as the RNAlater tubes) are well sealed to avoid any gas exchange or leakage.
-We recommend using electrical tape on the top of the parafilm
+1. Make sure that all the samples are well sealed to avoid any gas exchange or leakage.
+Please, use electrical tape over the parafilm.
-2. Freeze the samples at the lowest temperature possible: -80C is recommended
-3. When preparing the package, put an absorbent layer at the bottom of the package to avoid any issue with condensation
-4. Put the porewater samples surrounded by the frozen sediment samples so the porewater samples can stay cold longer
-5. Add blue gel packs to keep the package cold
+2. Place each tube in a whirlpack or a clean ziplock and place them in a box (or two).
+Note: The Whirlpack or ziplock will avoid having cross-contamination if the tubes leak or break.
+Please make sure to close them well.
-6. Pack the box tight with minimal air and sealed properly limiting heat transfer
+3. Make sure that the samples are upright and pack the box tightly with minimal air and sealed properly to limit heat transfer.
+We recommend using a Styrofoam box.
+Note: Due to a long shipping time (probably a week) and difficulties to ship with dry ice, please ship the samples frozen without gel pack or dry ice.
+We recommend packing in a small box that fits the content as the shipping cost increases with the size of the package.

 #### Prepare required documents:
 1. Fill out the invoice ("Partner invoice for shipping samples") and the detailed list ("Detailed packing list for shipping samples").
 The field to fill out are highlighted in yellow